pi3d/pi3d.github.com/ReadMe.rst

     but neither were satisfactory when I tried.

-  As well as installing the python modules you also need to find the two ANGLE dll files on your system and edit the path to these files in the pi3d file ``pi3d/constants/__init__.py`` around lines 87,88 There is a utility search program included with pi3d ``scripts/find_libegl.py`` which will quickly look in the areas where I found them on my system, however if none are found you should use the windows search functionality, and if there are still none you will have to install Chrome or Firefox.
+  As well as installing the python modules you also need to find the two ANGLE dll files (``libegl.dll`` and ``libglesv2.dll``) on your system and edit the path to these files in the pi3d file ``pi3d/constants/__init__.py`` around lines 87,88 There is a utility search program included with pi3d ``scripts/find_libegl.py`` (*NB* this won't be include if you use pip or easy_install to install pi3d.
+You will need to copy it from github or just skip to using windows search) which will quickly look in the areas where I found them on my system, however if none are found you should use the windows search functionality, and if there are still none you will have to install Chrome or Firefox. *NB* on my windows setup I found about four different versions of these dlls and although some worked, others gave an error in DisplayOpenGL.py ``assert self.surface != EGL_NO_SURFACE``

   Because of the need to edit ``pi3d/constants/__init__.py`` (I might make this more automatic at some stage) it is probably better to not install